tapjs/tapjs/docs/src/content/docs/getting-started/index.md

 $ npm test -- --coverage-report=lcov
 ```

-This runs the tests and opens a [pretty coverage
+This runs the tests and opens a <a target="my-awesome-module-report"
-report](/my-awesome-module/coverage-1/lcov-report/index.html) in a
+href="/my-awesome-module/coverage-1/lcov-report/index.html">pretty coverage
-web browser.
-This shows that the second half of our function [isn't being
+report</a> in a web browser.
+This shows that the second half of our
-called](/my-awesome-module/coverage-1/lcov-report/my-awesome-module.js.html).
+function <a target="my-awesome-module-report"
+href="/my-awesome-module/coverage-1/lcov-report/my-awesome-module.js.html">isn't
+being called</a>.

 Ok, add some more tests then: